zakhardage/Shopify-Freight-Shipping/README.md

 ## Steps

-1. Upload the freight-shipping.liquid snippet to the product template
+1. Upload the freight-shipping.liquid snippet to the product template.
 2. Add the "Freight Shipping" product to the shop and add it to a collection called "Utility."
   I use the utility collection so that you don't have to loop through hundreds/thousands of products to find the freight shipping product.
   I also add the shop logo as the product image so it looks nicer in the cart.
-3. Add the freight shipping cost variants
+3. Add the freight shipping cost variants.
   Note, the title of each freight shipping cost should match the unformatted dollar value.
-For example, if the cost is $250.00, the variant title should be 250
+For example, if the cost is $250.00, the variant title should be 250.
   <img src="screenshot.png" />
 4. Add the trigger tag to the product that needs shipping in this format: freight-[cost]
-  Examples: freight-50, freight-250
+  Examples: freight-50, freight-250.
-  Note: the trigger tag cost must match the variant title exactly
+  Note: the trigger tag cost must match the variant title exactly.